-Permanent seeding is the establishment of perennial vegetation on disturbed areas from seed.
-Permanent vegetation provides economical long-term erosion control and helps prevent sediment from leaving the site.
+Permanent seeding is the establishment of perennial vegetation from seed.
 This practice is used when vegetation is desired and appropriate to permanently stabilize the soil.

 The advantages of seeding over other means of establishing plants include the smaller initial cost, lower labor input, and greater flexibility of method.